119 D2C Brands That Are Disrupting India’s Consumer Market

 4. Arata

-Founded in 2017 by Dhruv Madhok and Dhruv Bhasin, ARATA’s first-ever product, a homemade hair gel, came to being around Madhok’s wedding.
-Madhok had made the chemical-free hair gel for Bhasin.
+Founded in 2017 by Dhruv Madhok and Dhruv Bhasin, Arata’s first-ever product, a homemade hair gel, came to being after Bhasin made the chemical-free hair gel to style Madhok’s wedding look.

-ARATA finds its differentiation in the chemical-free beauty and skincare segment, and its range includes products such as hair gels, hair creams, shampoos, conditioners, toothpaste, face wash and serums.
+Targeting the chemical-free beauty and skincare segment, Arata sells products such as hair gels, hair creams, shampoos, conditioners, toothpaste, face wash and serums.
+It claims to have over 80 SKUs across 12 categories.

 The D2C brand procures ingredients globally and locally from certified organic farms, which are developed into finished products after extensive research and development (R&D).
 The startup claims to offer zero-chemical and toxic-free personal care products that use only recycled plastic for packaging as part of its sustainability promise.